-The County working with PennDOT Engineering District 3-0 and local municipal bridge owners are developing a local bridge bundling program to begin to repair or replace 17 poor condition locally owned bridges (a \$7 million local investment) and to institute an effective preventative maintenance program for all structures in order to reduce the number of poor condition bridges and to avoid other bridges from degrading to a poor overall condition rating in the future.
+- 1. The Lycoming County Planning Commission staff is now more highly educated on the services offered through LTAP, which will allow us to more effectively market the program with our municipal officials.
+Effective marketing begins with a thorough understanding of the product or service you are offering. - 2.
+The County, working with PennDOT Engineering District 3-0, and local municipal bridge owners are developing a local bridge bundling program to begin to repair or replace 17 poor condition locally owned bridges (a \$7 million local investment).
+In addition, the County and PennDOT are collaborating to institute an effective preventative maintenance program for all structures in order to reduce the number of poor condition bridges and to avoid other bridges from degrading to a poor overall condition rating in the future.
 LTAP bridge maintenance course training will be an essential tool in this regard.
-Certain other low volume local bridges are also being targeted for closure and removal.

-3. Most of the LTAP classes offered in Lycoming County are consistent with the most frequent courses requested by our municipalities through our survey results which help to contribute to good course attendance and feedback by municipal officials.
+Certain other low volume local bridges are also being targeted for closure and removal. - 3.
+Most of the LTAP classes offered in Lycoming County are consistent with the most frequent courses requested by our municipalities through our survey results, which help to contribute to good course attendance and feedback by municipal officials.